 The Slave Trade

-Franklin and Armfield Slave Pen, at 1315 Duke Street was one of the largest slave trading companies in the country.
+The Franklin and Armfield Slave Pen at 1315 Duke Street was one of the largest slave trading companies in the country.
 The Franklin and Armfield building, listed on the National Register of Historic Places, is now the office of the Northern Virginia Urban League.
-The Freedom House Museum is open to the public.

 The three-story brick building with mansard roof was built as the residence of Robert Young, Brigadier General of the second Militia of the District of Columbia.
 By 1828, it was leased by Isaac Franklin and John Armfield and used as a "Negro Jail" or slave pen for slaves being shipped from Northern Virginia to Louisiana.
 Franklin and Armfield were active until 1836, exporting over 3,750 slaves to cotton and sugar plantations in the Deep South.
 Later, other firms continued trading in slaves here.
 A sign seen in Civil War period photographs has the name of Price, Birch & Co.